Esh Shaheinab: Pottery

 Hunting-fishing-gathering groups can be attributed with the beginnings of pottery making in Sudan.
 Early pottery was manufactured by "semi-sedentary hunter-gatherers".
 With the increase of more permanent establishments, ceramic technologies grew to meet the need to store locally procured foods such as cereals and fish.
-The Khartoum Neolithic (5000-3800 BC) (also called Shaheinab Neolithic) is a tradition that grew alongside these permanent sites and was established with the excavation of Esh Shaheinab by Arkell.
+The Khartoum Neolithic (5700-3500 BP - 'Before Present', approximately 3700-3550 BC) (also called Shaheinab Neolithic) is a tradition that grew alongside these permanent sites and was established with the excavation of Esh Shaheinab by Arkell.
 Khartoum Neolithic can be classified based on the features of material culture and specifically the presence of dotted-wavy line pottery.

 Dotted-wavy line pottery is a pottery type distinguished from wavy line pottery by Arkell, whose criteria for this distinction has since been criticized.
 Categorization of this type was made mostly on how to pottery was decorated, resulting in unclear lines between similar styles.
 For example, there is much crossover between wavy line pottery and dotted-wavy line pottery in terms of the techniques used to make them.
 In the 1980s, analysis and organization of pottery types began to be based on more objective terms (like decorative techniques, material use, and manufacturing process).
 This has allowed a more systematic study of pottery in archaeology.

 Many archaeologists have suggested cultural continuity amongst the "Nilo-Sahara-Sahel Belt" due to similarities in pottery and other material culture across these regions.
 For example, dotted-wavy line pottery was once believed to be developed from wavy line pottery but that has also since been dismissed.
 Many attribute the continuity in pottery traditions as well as other innovations in material culture to be indicative of contact across regions.
 Concrete archaeological evidence has yet to be produced to allow for a definite conclusion and many argue against it based on the local derivation of materials for both pottery and lithic artifacts.
 However, plenty of archaeologists say a connection amongst Sudanese communities was possible due to the presence of material sources from far places.
 It is also believed the commonality of dotted-wavy line decorations across the Nile Valley and Sahara can be attributed to the diffusion of ideas instead of people.

 Pottery in Esh Shaheinab is characteristic of three main traditions based on the pottery created during different occupations.
 These are Early Khartoum, Neolithic, and Late Neolithic.
 The majority of pot sherds from Esh Shaheinab are Neolithic, while fewer are Early Khartoum, and the fewest are Late Neolithic.
 Each phase is distinguished by material use, processing, and decoration type with similarities spanning across all three.